joyapisi/system-admin-casestudy/README.md

 [Router B] ---|
 ```

-4. BGP (Border Gateway Protocol)
+d. **BGP (Border Gateway Protocol)**
-Role: BGP is a path vector protocol used to exchange routing information between different autonomous systems (ASes) on the internet.
-It helps manage how data is routed between large-scale networks and ensures that data finds the most efficient path across the internet.
+The role of a BGP is to set a standard way of communicating between path vectors when various autonomous systems (ASes) exchange routing information on the internet.
+A BGP is dominantly used in large-scale networks and ensures that data crosses through the most efficient path when being interchanged on the internet.

 ```css
 Diagram: